 As a result of the reform, British Go-Ahead won the tender for Sørlandsbanen, Arendalsbanen and Jærbanen, while Swedish SJ won the tender for Dovrebanen, Rørosbanen, Raumabanen, Nordlandsbanen, Trønderbanen, Meråkerbanen and Saltenpendelen.
 Flytoget operates the service to Oslo Airport.

 In Norway, there are no specific laws governing the financing of aircraft, ships or rolling stock, and such financing will be governed by generally applicable legislation relating to financing, contracts, security rights and insolvency.

-In relation to aircraft, Norway has ratified and incorporated into Norwegian law the Cape Town Convention on International Interests in Mobile Equipment (the Cape Town Convention) and the protocol thereto on matters specific to aircraft in 2011.
-The Convention and the protocol have been incorporated in Norwegian law pursuant to the Norwegian Act on International Security Rights in Movable Property.
+In relation to aircraft, Norway has ratified and incorporated into Norwegian law the Cape Town Convention on International Interests in Mobile Equipment (Cape Town Convention) and the Protocol thereto on matters specific to aircraft in 2011.
+The Convention and the Protocol have been incorporated into Norwegian law pursuant to the Norwegian Act on International Security Rights in Movable Property.